 Facet disease FAQ — frequently asked questions answered by Laser Spine Institute

-At Laser Spine Institute, we’ve identified several frequently asked questions that are extremely important to patients with facet disease.
-If you think you may have facet disease — or have already been diagnosed with the condition — the following FAQ can help explain everything you need to know about facet joint osteoarthritis.
+At Laser Spine Institute, we’ve identified several frequently asked questions that are important to patients with facet disease.
+If you think you may have facet disease, or have already been diagnosed with the condition, the following FAQ can give you information about facet joint osteoarthritis.

-A. Facet disease, otherwise known as spinal osteoarthritis, is a condition that occurs when facet joints between the vertebrae start to degenerate.
-This typically happens in the lower (lumbar) section of the spine, although it can also develop in the central (thoracic) or upper (cervical) section as well.
+A. Facet disease, otherwise known as spinal osteoarthritis, is a condition that occurs when facet joints between the vertebrae start to degenerate, which can eventually lead to inflammation.
+This very often happens in the lower (lumbar) section of the spine, although it can also develop in the central (thoracic) or upper (cervical) section as well.

 Q. What causes facet disease?

 A. Facet disease often develops as the result of ordinary wear and tear that occurs over time, coupled with tissue breakdown that happens naturally with age.
-However, sudden trauma, being overweight or repeated motion (such as continual heavy lifting at work) can also place additional stress on the facet joints.
+However, sudden trauma, being overweight or engaging in repetitive motions can also place additional stress on the facet joints.

 Q. What are the symptoms?